-While this makes it an adaptive and powerful too, it also suffers from a couple of drawbacks:
+While this makes it an adaptive and powerful too, it also suffers from a couple of drawbacks.

-- OpenVPN is not a standalone VPN service, and requires third-party applications to function.
+First, it isn't a standalone VPN service and requires third-party applications to function.
 This means, to some extent, that it is only as useful as the applications that it’s relying on – which isn’t a problem if they are legitimate and professionally developed and run.